aagalati/seaplusplus/README.md

 Intermediate Project Due Monday Nov.
 7th

 Stuff to do:
-•	Various objects and enemy classes (Character)
-•	Inventory pane, edit equipment (Character/Items)
-•	Character movement, square by square (Character/Map)
-•	Character interaction with objects in map (Map)
-•	Implementing some game rules (General)
+-Various objects and enemy classes (Character) -Inventory pane, edit equipment (Character/Items) -Character movement, square by square (Character/Map) -Character interaction with objects in map (Map) -Implementing some game rules (General)
-•	Main menu with options to create or play (General)
+-Main menu with options to create or play (General)